Members Area

 Open Letter to GPs

-The following open letter may be used by NHS Directory members who wish to write directly to GPs to inform them of their membership, availability and willingness to work with the NHS via the NHS Directory.
+The following open letter may be used by NHSTA Directory members who wish to write directly to GPs to inform them of their membership, availability and willingness to work with the NHS via the NHSTA Directory.

 The letter is primarily intended to be used by Directory members who wish to inform their local GPs of their membership and provide them with more information about the Directory.